-230 Aural and Written Theory with Keyboard I
+230 Written Music Theory I

 The foundation for all musicianship is the understanding and application of the structures and elements of music.
-Fundamental keyboard skills provide the means for practice and study of musical notation and rhythms, intervals, major and minor keys, and melodic and harmonic structures.
-Students will also learn sight-singing, study basic form analysis, and compose simple melodies with chords in different keys to play on the keyboard.
-Lab assignments beyond class hours required.
-(4 credits)
+This course will cover the basics of music: scales, key and time signatures, intervals, basic chord construction, and an introduction to modality.
+Students will also study basic form analysis, and compose and notate simple melodies using current software (2 credits)

-231 Aural and Written Theory with Keyboard II
+Written Music Theory II

-This course continues the study of the fundamentals of musical structures, elements, and sight-singing using keyboard skills.
-Students will analyze the specific melodic and harmonic structures of compositions from the 17th -19th Centuries, and prepare individual compositions demonstrating a fugue, verse and refrain hymn form and a composition for a solo instrument with piano accompaniment.
-Lab assignments beyond class hours required.
-(4 credits)
+This course continues the study of the fundamentals of musical structures and elements.
+Students will analyze the specific melodic and harmonic structures of compositions from the 17th -19th Centuries, learn instrumental transposition, review some 20th-century and contemporary techniques, and prepare individual compositions.
+Prerequisite: MUS 230 (2 credits)